Latest Reports

 |

-This report investigates the perceptions of registered South African voters on whether China and Russia are influencing South Africa's local political decision making.
-The data in the report comes from a survey of 1 204 demographically and geographically representative registered voters conducted by the Foundation during September of 2024.
+This report investigates the perceptions of registered South African voters towards the progressive caucus.
+The data in the report comes from two Foundation surveys.
+The first was a survey of 1 204 demographically and geographically representative registered voters conducted by the Foundation during September of 2024.
 That survey had a margin of error of 3%.
+The second was a survey of 1 004 demographically and geographically representative registered voters conducted by the Foundation during February of 2025.
+That survey had a margin of error of 4%.

 Read the report